SakuraComputing/dev-portfolio/README.md

 ## Introduction

 This is a simple web page rendered from json files.
-You can use this as a skeleton and use the styling to get up and running very quickly or add whatever you like either way it's based to help developers to get their wares out there.
+It's built using React JS and webpack.
+Jest is used as the test tool.

-React JS /Webpack.
+React JS 16.0 /
+Webpack 3.1.0 /
+BootStrap
+Jest 20.0.4

 ```aidl
 yarn install